-The day-to-day rescue forces in Allen Parish are augmented by volunteer search and rescue organizations in the form of the Tri Parish dive team, Sheriff's Office personnel, Louisiana National Guard and Reserve Forces.
+The day-to-day rescue forces in Allen Parish are augmented by volunteer search and rescue organizations in the form of Sheriff's Auxiliary, C.E.R.T, Louisiana National Guard and Reserve forces.

 These groups maintain a voluntary team of trained emergency response personnel having the capability to effectively conduct methodical search and rescue operations in the parish.